Francis Bellamy: Later life and death

 Bellamy is known to have spent 19 years working in New York City but it is unclear as to when.
 While living there he would work in the advertising industry.
 He believed in high pressure advertising and thought that it could also still be truthful at the same time.
 Advertising was seen by him as a way to create demand for American industrial activities.

 Bellamy and his second wife, Marie, moved from New York City to Tampa, Florida in 1922 where he spent the remainder of his life.
 Starting in 1926 he began to work part time for the Tampa Electric Company as advertising manager after persuading the company's management that they needed systemic publicity/advertising he could develop.
 The 1930 United States Census recorded him residing at 2926 Wallcraft Avenue.
-He got fired from his job at Tampa Electric Company on July 15, 1931 and applied for and got a similar job at Tampa Gas Company.
+He got fired from his job at Tampa Electric Company on July 15, 1931, and applied for and got a similar job at Tampa Gas Company.

 Bellamy died in Tampa on August 28, 1931, at the age of 76.
-His cremated remains were brought back to New York and buried in a family plot in a cemetery in Rome.
+His cremated remains were brought back to New York and buried in a family plot in a cemetery in Rome, New York.

 Personal life

 Bellamy married Harriet Benton in Newark, New York, in 1881.
 They had three sons: John, who lived in California; David, who lived in Rochester, New York; and Brewster, who died as an infant.
 His first wife died in 1918, and he married Marie Morin (1920).
 His daughter-in-law Rachael (David's wife) lived in Rochester until February/March 1989 when she died at the age of 93.
 David and Rachael had two children, David Jr. and Peter (1929-2021).
 His son, John Benton Bellamy, married Ruth "Polly" (née Edwards).
 They had three children, Harriet (1911–1999), Barbara (1913–2005) and John Benton Bellamy, Jr. (1921–2015).

-Bellamy was the cousin of Edward Bellamy most famous for the utopian novel Looking Backward, which inspired the formation of Nationalist Clubs that similarly advocated a certain kind of Christian Socialism.
+Bellamy was the cousin of Edward Bellamy, most famous for the utopian novel Looking Backward, which inspired the formation of Nationalist Clubs that similarly advocated a certain kind of Christian Socialism.